adopted-ember-addons/ember-launch-darkly/README.md

 ### [EXPERIMENTAL] `variation` Javascript helper

-ember-launch-darkly provides a special, experimental, `variation` import that can be used in Javascript files such as Components, to make the invocation and checking of feature flags a little nicer in the JS code.
+ember-launch-darkly provides a special, _experimental_, `variation` import that can be used in Javascript files such as Components, to make the invocation and checking of feature flags a little nicer in the JS code.

 This helper is backed by a Babel transform that essentially replaces the helper with the code above in the [Javascript](#javascript) section.
 The main benefits this helper provides is: